bradcar/MicroPython_BMPxxx/README.md

 # Micropython BMPxxx - BMP585, BMP581, BMP380, BMP280, and BME280 driver
-MicroPython Driver for the Bosch BMP585, BMP581, BMP390, BMP280 and BME280  pressure sensors using I2C.
-It has the ability to set the sensors altitude to a known elevation for accurate tracking or adjust sea level pressure.
-Raspberry Pi Pico and Pico 2.
+MicroPython Driver for the Bosch BMP585, BMP581, BMP390, BMP280 and BME280  pressure sensors using I2C interface.
+One can set the sensor's altitude to a known elevation for accurate altituder tracking or adjust sea level pressure to account for the weather.
+Tested on Raspberry Pi Pico2 and Pico 2.
 To find other MicroPython drivers see: https://awesome-micropython.com/

 ## IC2 Driver Features with focus on BMP585 & BMP581 Sensors
 Code includes: